ucsb-cs148/f21/_lab/lab06-ops.md

 Each of your production and QA applications has some "operations" that are necessary to get it deployed on Heroku.

-This part of the assignment is divided across two labs, this one, and [lab08](https://ucsb-cs148.github.io/f21/lab/lab08/).
+This part of the assignment prepares an activity during [lab08](https://ucsb-cs148.github.io/f21/lab/lab08/).

 * In this lab, you'll prepare written deployment instructions and a video with deployment instructions.
 * In [lab08](https://ucsb-cs148.github.io/f21/lab/lab08/), your team and another team in your section will swap instructions/videos, try them out, and provide feedback, both on the deploy instructions, and on the apps themselves.